MalharJ/FitTrex/README.md

 # FitTrex
-Code for FitTrex

-# How to use inference.py:
+Code for FitTrex.
+How to run inference.py.

 # Step 1: Install basic python packages